 St. Martin's Griffin 2/1/2011.
 New paperback.
 Defense attorney Jackson Workman (Work) Pickens, trapped in a loveless marriage and haunted by his family's dysfunctional history, becomes a prime suspect when his father's corpse is found over a year after his disappearance.
 This stunning first novel by a native North Carolinian reads like a cross between Pat Conroy and John Grisham.
+Store pick: Recommended by Jill Hendrix, store owner, and Nancy M., store volunteer.
 Signed by author.

 From the masterful New York Times bestselling and two-time Edgar Award-winning author of The Last Child and Down River, comes this tour de force of murder and the dark ripples it sends through a man, his family and community.

 Jackson Workman Pickens--known to most as Work--mindlessly holds together his life: a failing law practice left to him when his father, Ezra, mysteriously disappeared, a distant wife, and a fragile sister, Jean, damaged by the shared past they've endured.

 And then Ezra's body is discovered.